message/iata/CA.md

 - extended family members of nationals of Canada, of permanent residents of Canada and of persons registered under Canada’s Indian Act.
 They must stay for at least 15 days, have a quarantine plan, and have a written authorization issued by Immigration, Refugees and Citizenship Canada (IRCC);
 - passengers with an authorization from the Public Health Agency of Canada (PHAC);
 - passengers with a letter of authorization from the Deputy Minister of Canadian Heritage (PCH);
+- nationals and permanent residents of the USA arriving from the USA with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca (Covishield), Janssen, Moderna or Pfizer-BioNTech;
 - passengers arriving directly from the USA and traveling on an essential purpose listed on <a href="https://tinyurl.com/4absxrpa">https://tinyurl.com/4absxrpa</a> ;
 - passengers with a study permit or a post-graduation work permit, issued by Canada.
 They must be attending a designated learning institution (DLI) with a COVID-19 readiness plan approved by its province or territory.
 They must travel only to attend their study;
 - passengers with an application for permanent residence.
 They must have a written notice issued under the Immigration and Refugee Protection Act;